tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 It should be noted that the free energy computed this way is still an approximation.
-However, compared to the harmonic approximation, explicit temperature effect are included.
+However, compared to the harmonic approximation, explicit temperature effects are included.
 Moreover, if using the self-consistent stochating sampling with a Bose-Einstein distribution (see tutorial on stochastic sampling) this approach allows to include nuclear quantum effects.